In October 2022, Crosschq launched a significant update to the way the Quality of Hire (QoH) metric is calculated within the platform.

 - Previously, QoH was a function of only performance and retention.
 With this update, in addition to performance and retention, your QoH calculation now takes into account all of the data inputs you may be collecting via the full Pulse survey: culture add, engagement, rehireability, and promotability.

 - These inputs can now be custom weighted to more accurately reflect your organization's unique values and business goals.
-Reach out to your Customer Success Manager to discuss how you'd like to approach customizing your QoH input weights within your Analytics instance.
+Reach out to your Customer Success Manager to discuss how you'd like to approach customizing your QoH input weights within your Insights instance.
 Input weights can only be edited via the backend.

 - QoH V3 acts more like a credit score than previous versions, meaning that each new hire's score is continually updated as new information becomes available.